 Another favourite was, and I know I’ve mentioned it briefly, but how spacious the car is!
 Before driving it I obviously knew it was a 5 door so this did make me nervous as I’m only used to driving a little car.
 When it came to driving it, however, it didn’t feel big at all!
 I thought it would feel like I was driving a tank but it was nothing like that.
 I could reverse out of spaces and turn in the road with ease.

 What would I change?

-The only really small bugbear I found with the Audi A1 was that next to the clutch was something I can only describe as a foot rest?
+The only really small bugbear I found with the Audi A1 was that next to the clutch was something I can only describe as a footrest?
 I’m not sure if this is a normal feature in other cars, and it’s likely something you’d get used to, but I found I was accidentally putting my foot on that instead of the clutch!

 Also – and this is likely due to me being a Nervous Nelly, I would worry about driving this car if I was new to the roads.
-Of course it depends on what you learned to drive in, but the thought of hopping from my instructor’s Toyota Yaris, to this beast is scary.
+Of course, it depends on what you learned to drive in, but the thought of hopping from my instructor’s Toyota Yaris to this beast is scary.
 I’m not sure I’d trust myself to drive this solo as a completely new driver.
 I think I’d have to take some time to really get used to it first.

 I absolutely love this car.
-I know Audis are more money than perhaps other options for young drivers, but it really feels like you’d get your moneys worth – and it felt like it will last for a long time!
+I know Audis are more money than perhaps other options for young drivers, but it really feels like you’d get your money worth – and it felt like it will last for a long time!
 It’s small, so great for parking and manoeuvres, but it’s also big on the inside, with 5 doors and a pretty spacious boot – meaning it will be perfect for when life changes and you may need a car with a bit more space inside.
 I am completely hooked on this car and it’s a serious contender for my next ride.

 Cars for Young Drivers→